JBokMan/DPwR-Server/README.md

 Solution
 ```sdk install java 17.0.3.6.1-amzn```
 ```sdk use java 17.0.3.6.1-amzn```
-For building java 17 is required but for running java 19 is required so after building run ```sdk use java panama```
+For building, Java 17 is required, but for running, Java 19 is required, so after building, run ```sdk use java panama```

 ### LibLLVM not found
 Exception in thread "main" java.lang.UnsatisfiedLinkError: /home/julian/.sdkman/candidates/java/panama/lib/libclang.so: libLLVM-11.so.1: cannot open shared object file: No such file or directory